crodrigoquero/C4Imaging/docs/CONTRIBUTING.md

 dfsdfasfasdff adsfasdfasf  asdfasdfasdf asdfasdf

-- if you're a junior developer read this file
+- if you're a junior developer read [this](../../asas) file
-- If you're a sutudent read this file
+- If you're a sutudent read [this](../../asas) file
-- If you're an experienced developer read this file
+- If you're an experienced developer read [this](../../asas) file

 Read our [Code of Coduct](../../page.html) to keep our community approachable and respectable.

-In this guide you will get an overview of the contribution workflow from opening an issue, creating a PR, reviewing, and merging the PR.
+In this guide you will get an overview of the contribution workflow from opening an issue, creating a PR, reviewing, and merging the Pull Request (PR).

 ## New contributor guide

 See the [README](../../README.md) to get an overview of the project.
-Here are some helpful resources to get you comfortable with open source contribution:
+See below some helpful resources to get you comfortable with the project.

 ### Some important resources: